Ahmed1337a/Automate-start-stop-EC2/README.md

 ## Step 3 :
 ## Creating the Lambda functions :

    Now we create two lambda functions one for start and other for stop and attach to each existing Role

  ![image](https://github.com/Ahmed1337a/Automate-start-stop-EC2/blob/d0346bb1ef70746d51de95ad384143c63d8d425f/Images/14.png)

  ![image](https://github.com/Ahmed1337a/Automate-start-stop-EC2/blob/d0346bb1ef70746d51de95ad384143c63d8d425f/Images/15.png)

-  now we make a deploy and test to make sure that the code and all things is right
+  Now we make a deploy and test to make sure that the code and all things is right

   ![image](https://github.com/Ahmed1337a/Automate-start-stop-EC2/blob/d0346bb1ef70746d51de95ad384143c63d8d425f/Images/16.png)